Efficient Federated Meta-Learning over Multi-Access Wireless Networks: Non-Uniform Federated Meta-Learning

 where positive constants $\lambda_1$ and $\lambda_2$ satisfy that

-\end{corollary} \begin{proof} The detailed proof is presented in Appendix \ref{proof:corollaries} of the technical report \cite{technicalreport}. \end{proof} Corollary \ref{coro:gap} implies that the device with a large gradient naturally accelerates the global loss decrease, but a small dataset size degrades the process due to corresponding high variance.
+\end{corollary} \begin{proof}[Sketch of Proof] The proof is similar to Theorem \ref{thm:gap}, with additional tricks in bounding the product of $\nabla F(\bfw^k)$ and $\tilde{\nabla} F(\bfw^k)$.
+The detailed proof is presented in Appendix \ref{proof:corollaries} of the technical report \cite{technicalreport}. \end{proof} Corollary \ref{coro:gap} implies that the device with a large gradient naturally accelerates the global loss decrease, but a small dataset size degrades the process due to corresponding high variance.
 Besides, as the device dissimilarities become large, the lower bound \eqref{eq:lowerbound} weakens.

 Motivated by Corollary \ref{coro:gap}, we study the device selection in the following subsection.